What is a Global Depositary Receipt (GDR)?

 Global Depositary Receipts (GDRs) are negotiable securities representing contractual interests and rights relating to the company’s shares.

-Globaltrans Investment PLC GDRs are considered a Single-Listed Depositary Receipt which is a depositary receipt (DR) whose underlying share is not publicly traded in the issuer's home market.
+Globaltrans Investment PLC GDRs are considered a Single-Listed Depositary Receipt, which is a depositary receipt (DR) whose underlying share is not publicly traded in the issuer's home market.
 The DR is listed and traded only in the DR market, and cancellation will not result in delivery of a locally listed ordinary share.
-Globaltrans’ GDRs are publicly traded on the London Stock Exchange
+Globaltrans’ GDRs are publicly listed on the London Stock Exchange and Moscow Exchange.

 What are the benefits of GDRs to investors?

 The advantages of GDRs to investors may include:

 - Quotation in U.S. dollars and payment of dividends and other cash distributions in U.S. dollars.

 - Diversification without many of the obstacles that mutual funds, pension funds and other institutions may have in purchasing and holding securities outside of their local market.

 - Elimination of separate global custodian safekeeping charges.

 Globaltrans has 144 A both Regulation S programmes - can I transfer between them?